InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 ![Table-Per-Concrete-Type](/Images/Table-Per-Concrete-Type.png)

 ### Task 4 - Scaffolding
+> The goal is to demonstrate the EF scaffolding command and explain what it does.
+Has a big potential when migrating legacy code / database migraitons to a new code base based on csharp / entity framework.

+This task is a bit different from the others.
+It will not be based on the previous task(s).
+And if we are short on time, you can do this task later on your own if you like.

 There are certain scenarios where you start out with a set of schemas already existing.
 What to do then and how to move into a code-first setup?